SaadH-077/TML-Watermark-Forging/README.md

 # -> submissions/candidate_best.zip   (200 flat PNGs, 1.png..200.png)
 ```

-Everything `build_best.py` needs is already in this folder: the WM_3 carriers under
-`data/extracted/watermarked_sources/WM_3/`, the 200 clean targets under `data/extracted/clean_targets/`,
+`build_best.py` needs the 200 clean targets under `data/extracted/clean_targets/` (for the WM_1
-and the seven native forges under `forged_native_masked/`.
-It regenerates the WM_3 color-axis transplant,
+residual amplification and the per-scheme LPIPS table) and the eight native forges under
+`forged_native_masked/`.
+All eight forges, WM_3 included, are already frozen there, so the script simply
-assembles the 200 images, validates the flat-zip contract, and prints the per-scheme LPIPS / `S_qlt` table.
+loads them, amplifies WM_1 at `s=1.5`, assembles the 200 images, validates the flat-zip contract, and prints
+the per-scheme LPIPS / `S_qlt` table.
+To re-derive the WM_3 forge from scratch, run
+`python3 encoders/afgf_wm3_encode.py` (self-contained, auto-downloads the AFGF weights; reproduces the frozen
+`forged_native_masked/WM_3/` byte-for-byte).

 ## Submit it